Second-Tier VA Loan Entitlement Eligibility Requirements

 Besides being asked to pay the difference, all the other benefits of a VA loan would apply.
 No mortgage insurance, attractive interest rates, fixed terms, less stringent credit requirements, and the ability to pay the loan off early without penalty would still be available to the veteran as long as they are approved for the loan.

 Most of the article above explains the maximum loan that a veteran can get based on various circumstances.
-However, there is another point to keep in mind for second-tier VA mortgages.
+However, there is another point to keep in mind when using a second-tier entitlement to purchase using a VA loan.
 The beginning loan amount must meet the VA amount of $144,000.

 This minimum loan amount was enacted many years ago.
 The idea was to ensure that qualifying veterans were not being forced to choose cheap homes in questionable areas that could later turn out to be a detriment.

-Basically, the qualifying veteran must get a home of at least $144,000, otherwise, the VA will not insure the home at all.
+The qualifying veteran must get a home of at least $144,000; otherwise, the VA will not insure the home at all.

-Although this entitlement does not get the attention and advertising like traditional VA loans, they are important to veterans.
-Considering the fact that military families are often asked to move to a new base, or with the growing number of families taking on the care of their elderly grandparents and parents, it is not uncommon to see a family suddenly in need of a different home.
+Although this entitlement does not get the attention and advertising like traditional VA loans, it is important to veterans.
+Because military families are often asked to move to a new base, or with the growing number of families taking on the care of their elderly grandparents and parents, it is not uncommon to see a family suddenly in need of a different home.

 With a seasoned lender at your side, it is possible that you can make your way through the qualification process and find that you are eligible for a tier 2 entitlement on another VA loan.